-A number of Indigenous organizations, communities, Provincial Territorial Organizations, and Tribal Councils participated in one or more engagement sessions on the ISRW.
+A number of Indigenous organizations, communities, and tribal councils participated in one or more engagement sessions on the ISRW, with the exception of Inuit organizations.
+For the purpose of this report, the term Indigenous will refer to First Nation and Métis participants only.
 Contacts were made with Indigenous participants through the NWMO's existing networks and with assistance of an external contractor.
 We used the following recruitment methods:

-- Sharing the opportunity through Indigenous organizations; - Sharing the engagement request directly with Indigenous communities; - Extending the invitation to representatives of Indigenous organizations that participated in previous engagement processes; - Sharing the opportunity via the host organizations' social media communities and via @radwasteplan, the official ISRW social media channel.
+- Sharing the opportunity through Indigenous organizations; - Sharing the engagement request directly with Indigenous communities; - Extending the invitation to representatives of Indigenous groups that participated in previous engagement processes with the NWMO; and - Sharing the opportunity via the host organizations' social media communities and via @radwasteplan, the official ISRW social media channel and on the RadWaste YouTube page.

-A total of 26 Indigenous communities, organizations, Provincial Territorial Organizations, and Tribal Councils participated in one or more engagement sessions on the ISRW.
-An additional total of approximately 80 Indigenous organizations, communities and Provincial Territorial Organizations, Tribal Councils were invited directly to engage/provide comments but did not participate in an engagement session.
+Approximately, 50 Indigenous organizations, communities, tribal councils, organizations and one National Indigenous Organization participated in one or more engagement sessions during the whole of the ISRW Indigenous engagement process.
+Additionally, approximately 200 Indigenous organizations, communities, Provincial Territorial Organizations, and Tribal Councils were invited directly to engage but did not participate in an engagement session.

-The following is the list of the Indigenous communities, organizations, and Tribal Councils engaged on the Integrated Strategy on Radioactive Waste and/or those who have submitted written submissions:
+The following is the list of those who accepted the request for engagement on the ISRW and/or those who submitted written submissions making up the composition of the second What We Heard Report:

 - Algonquins of Pikwakanagan, ON

-- Written Submission
+- Written Submission, October 4, 2021

 - Assembly of First Nations; Chiefs Committee on Environment and Climate Change, NIO

 - First Nations Power Authority (FNPA), SK (Nuclear Waste in Canada: Information Session and Workshop, January 26, 2022)

-- o Written Submission
+- o Written Submission, April 11, 2022

 - Grand Council Treaty 3, ON

-- Written Submission
+- Written Submission, December 30, 2021

-- Métis Nation of Ontario
+- Written Submission, June 28, 2022

-- Regions 1 through 9
+- Written Submission, February 02, 2023

-- o Written Submission
+- Iroquois Caucus

-- Métis Nation of Saskatchewan (MNS)
+- Akwesasne Mohawk Nation, ON, QC

-- Northern Region 1-3
+- Kahnawake Mohawk Nation, QC

-- Western Region 1-3
+- Oneida of the Thames, ON

-- Eastern Region 1-3
+- Six Nations of the Grand River, ON